MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/demand-forecast.md

 ## Forecast models and submodels

-This section describes how to use forecast submodels to combine multiple forecasts.
+This section describes how to create forecast models and how to combine multiple forecast models by setting up submodels.

 A *forecast model* names and identifies a specific forecast.
-You must create a forecast model before you can create the actual forecast lines. <!-- FKM: Can we link to a topic that gives more information about forecasts and forecast lines? -->

-You can set up a forecast model with two levels so that one model includes one or more other models, which thereby become submodels.
+Once you have created the forecast model, can then add forecast lines to it using the **Demand forecast lines** page (where you can add lines for multiple items) or the **Released products** page (where you can add lines for a specific selected item).

+A forecast model can include forecasts from other forecast models.
+This is achieved by adding other forecast models as *submodels* to a parent forecast model.
 This structure enables you to aggregate the individual forecasts.
-You must create a forecast model before you can assign it to be a submodel of another forecast model.
+You must create each relevant model before you can assign them as submodels of a parent forecast model.

-A forecast model can include forecasts from other forecast models.
-This is achieved by adding submodels to a forecast model. <!-- FKM: This seems to repeat the previous paragraph.
-Does it? -->

 This is a powerful way to control forecasts by combining input from multiple forecasts.
 From a planning point of view, this makes it simple to combine forecast for simulations.
 For example, you might set up a simulation based on combining a normal forecast with a spring promotion forecast.

 ### Submodel levels

-A forecast model that is used as a submodel can't contain other submodels.

 There are no limits to the number of submodels that can be added on a forecast model.
 However, the structure can only be one level deep, which means that a forecast model that is a submodel in another forecast model can't have submodels of its own.

 > [!NOTE]
-> An error is shown when master planning encounters a submodel that contains forecast models.
+> An error is shown when master planning encounters a submodel that also contains submodels.

 #### Submodel levels example 1

 Suppose forecast model A has forecast model B as submodel.
 This means that forecast model B can't have submodels of its own.
-When assigning submodels to a forecast model, the system will check whether the forecast model is submodel for another forecast model.
+When assigning submodels to a forecast model, the system will check whether the forecast model is a submodel for another forecast model.

 #### Submodel levels example 2